GOTeDNA-OBON/gotedna/README.md

 2. Install R Studio

+### Install the GOTeDNA package

-#### Install Rtools (For Windows users)
+#### Install Rtools (For Windows)

 Note: macOS and Linux do not need Rtools to be installed to run the GOTeDNA package

-For Windows, the Rtools version appropriate for your R Version will need to be installed from https://cran.r-project.org/bin/windows/Rtools/
+The Rtools version appropriate for your R Version will need to be installed from https://cran.r-project.org/bin/windows/Rtools/

 To see what R Version you currently have: